CJanecka/Projects_and_CTFs/BootCon: Social Engineering with SET/README.md

   + **Political or Ideological Motives:**
     - Attackers aim to advance specific political agendas or promote particular ideologies.
 Through deceptive tactics, such as spreading propaganda, influencing public opinion, or engaging in cyber operations.
 Social engineering becomes a means of achieving broader sociopolitical goals through the manipulation of individuals, organizations, or even entire communities.

-## Campaign Example
+## Social Engineering Campaign

-This is what a typical social engineering campaign roadmap looks like.
+This is what a typical social engineering campaign looks like.

 ![Slide 4 v2](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/99c23393-5803-4d90-9306-1742701349c6)

-By utilizing this roadmap, my team designed the following example of what a camgaign could look like with GitHub as a target.
+By utilizing this roadmap, I designed the following example of what a camgaign could look like with GitHub as a target.

 ### *Step 1 -* Attack Formulation

+  + **Goal Identification:** Clearly define the objectives of the operation.
+    - This could include obtaining sensitive information, gaining access to systems or facilities, or manipulating individuals into taking specific actions.

+  + **Target Identification:** Specific individuals, entities, or systems that possess the information or access required to achieve the defined goals.
+    - Targeting the right individuals or systems maximizes the chances of achieving the established objectives.

+#### Possible GitHub Targets

+  + **General Users**: These could be individuals or small organizations that use GitHub for various projects and code repositories.

+  + **Developers**: Often have valuable intellectual property and access to repositories with sensitive information.

+  + **Organization Administrators**: Responsible for managing and overseeing access to repositories.
+    - They can be targeted to gain control over an organization's codebase and resources.

+  + **Contributors and Collaborators**: Users who frequently collaborate on repositories and contribute to open-source projects.
+    - Their privileges could be exploited to gain access to multiple repositories at once.

+  + **Users with Administrative Privileges**: These individuals have significant control and access to sensitive data.

+  + **Users in Sensitive Industries**: Individuals or organizations in sectors like finance, healthcare, government, and defense.

+  + **GitHub Employees**: Can be targeted for access to internal tools and systems.

 ### *Step 2 -* Information Gathering
 ### *Step 3 -* Preparation
 ### *Step 4 -* Develop Relationship